sakshi280491/demo/README.md

+<h2> ROGeTMF repository was migrated to internal bitbucket.
+To get access please contact with Roche DevTools Support </h2>
 # RogETMF
 This project contains a series of tutorials about building EMC D2 Widgets using GXT.
 It also aims to provide a set of generic, helper projects, which can be used as a foundation for building environment independent, easy to maintain widgets for D2.